jckkrr/half_of_australian_airports_were_busier_during_pandemic/README.md

 This produced a table containing 1589 ICAO codes.
 More than a hundred airports that are either too small to have a listed code or are listed as being closed were excluded from the list.

-These codes code then be feed into the getTrafficByIcao function, one by one, with a CSV of each set of results saved seperately.
+These codes code then be fed into the getTrafficByIcao function, one by one, with a CSV of each set of results saved separately.

-The following code was used to produce a matrix of results.
+The following was used to produce a matrix of results.
 This could then be analysed and the data and trends within it reported on.

 ```
 def makeMatrix():